huggingface/blog/pollen-vision.md

 ### The Core Models of Pollen-Vision

 The library encapsulates several key models.
 We want the models we use to be zero-shot and versatile, allowing a wide range of detectable objects without re-training.
-The models also have to be “real time capable”, meaning they should run at at least a few fps on a “normal laptop” with a GPU.
+The models also have to be “real-time capable”, meaning they should run at least a few fps on a consumer GPU.
 The first models we chose are:

 - **OWL-VIT** (Open World Localization - Vision Transformer, By Google Research): This model performs text-conditionned zero-shot 2D object localization in RGB images.
 It outputs bounding boxes (like YOLO) (https://huggingface.co/docs/transformers/model_doc/owlvit)
 - **Mobile SAM**: A lightweight version of the Segment Anything Model (SAM) by Meta AI.
 SAM is a zero shot image segmentation model.
 It can be prompted with bounding boxes or points. (https://github.com/ChaoningZhang/MobileSAM)